Table of Contents Show

 2. The City of Many Names

-So what exactly is the history behind this nickname?
+So, what exactly is the history behind this nickname?
 In the first part of the 1900s, there was a dance hall in the city called “The Big Easy.”
 However, the name did not stick until the early 1970s when a Louisiana journalist started referring to New Orleans by this name.
-In her writings, she made the comparison between the fast-paced busy life of New York City with the laid back easy attitude of New Orleans.
+In her writings, she compared the fast-paced, busy life of New York City with the laid-back, easy attitude of New Orleans.

-Later, author James Conaway composed a crime fiction novel set in New Orleans and called it “The Big Easy”.
-In 1987, the book was adapted into a movie, and the nickname stuck.
+Later, author James Conaway composed a crime fiction novel set in New Orleans called it “The Big Easy”.
+1987 the book was adapted into a movie, and the nickname stuck.

 The city of New Orleans is thus like the many facets of a diamond.
-It is full of contrasting and colourful parts and thus there are unending exciting and amazing things to do in New Orleans.
+It is full of contrasting and colorful parts, and thus, there are unending exciting and amazing things to do in New Orleans.

 3. A Definitive Guide to the 12 Most Incredible Activities

-It is where culture thrives, revellers dance into the late hours of the night, history nerds rejoice, and locals and travellers relax and enjoy.
+It is where culture thrives, revelers dance into the late-night hours, history nerds rejoice, and locals and travelers relax and enjoy.

 The city is always awake and you will never experience a dull moment.
 Make sure to meet some of the friendly New Orleans locals who travel to the city limits.
 Have a perfect New Orleans experience by enjoying the New Orleans jazz and live music by the local musicians in old-style jazz clubs.